Pudderz/e-commerce-website/README.md

 ## To Do

-* Add searchBar and search page
-* Add filter options to category and store pages
 * Add darkMode option
-* store order information
+* store more order information
-* responsive header
 * sanitize file upload
+* work on styling admin routes